ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 ansible_user
     The user name to use when connecting to the host ansible_password
     The password to use to authenticate to the host (never store this variable in plain text; always use a vault.
-See :ref:`tip_for_variables_and_vaults`)
+See :ref:`rotecting_sensitive_variables_with_ansible-vault`)

 Specific to the SSH connection: